-About one month into the rewrite efforts we were hitting limitations around using Java to migrate legacy system code.
-We wanted to be able to achieve simple File Operations, as well as complicated queries using Spark, but with dynamically typed language and minimal bootstrap code.
+About one month into the rewrite efforts, we were hitting limitations around using Java to migrate legacy system code.
+We wanted to be able to achieve simple file operations, as well as complicated queries using Spark, but with dynamically typed language and minimal bootstrap code.
 This was one of our reasons for considering whether it was time to switch languages.

 Due to the nature of these jobs, none of the languages we were most experienced with were a great choice.
 That’s because they were:

-- Static typed languages like Java
+Static-typed languages like Java

-- Involved heavy bootstrap code
+Involved heavy bootstrap code

-- Lacked extensive support for data manipulation libraries such as Pandas
+Lacked extensive support for data manipulation libraries such as Pandas

-- Lacked extensive external community support for Spark integrations or data analysis
+Lacked extensive external community support for Spark integrations or data analysis

-Flexibility with Python: API Integration, Data Analysis, and Others
+Flexibility with Python: API integration, data analysis and others

 Python seemed to be a good choice for us as it was flexible enough to support a wide array of use cases.
 It also fit in well as it was:

-Supported re-writing Bash based or ETL jobs in fewer lines of code
+Supported re-writing Bash-based or ETL jobs in fewer lines of code

-Had a well supported REST interface
+Had a well-supported REST interface

 Had excellent support for data manipulation libraries such as Pandas and Spark

 There were a few other areas that really cemented our use of Python - these were File Operations and Community Support.

-File Operations were key to our project as our process involved reading multiple source files in parquet format, extracting, refining, and producing new files.
+File operations were key to our project as our process involved reading multiple source files in parquet format, extracting, refining, and producing new files.
 We needed a language that could easily integrate with SPARK on HDFS for complicated and larger datasets, as well as an equally powerful library for smaller datasets like Pandas.
 Hence, File Operations were at the center of our re-write.

-Python worked well in both cases, including:
+[H3]Python worked well in both cases, including:

-- Well suited for simple file manipulations using Pandas
+Well suited for simple file manipulations using Pandas

-- Worked in complex scenarios using Spark Queries on HDFS
+Worked in complex scenarios using Spark Queries on HDFS

 Needed significantly fewer lines of code to accomplish this than in Java or NodeJS

 Simple enough to make API calls for various Enterprise Layers

 Constantly updates security enhancements

-- Resolves outstanding questions or issues
+Resolves outstanding questions or issues

-- Actively merges new feature requests from engineers
+Actively merges new feature requests from engineers

-Outside of Capital One
+Incorporating Python outside of Capital One

 Python has a much more extensive community of engineers in the Data Analysis space as compared to Java

-- PySpark has much better support than Spark Integration with Java
+PySpark has much better support than Spark Integration with Java

-Within Capital One
+Integrating Python within Capital One

-- Capital One has a very active community of Python engineers and experts to help teams get started and maintain their Python projects
+Capital One has a very active community of Python engineers and experts to help teams get started and maintain their Python projects

 This internal community allowed us to seek guidance, as well as go through multiple code reviews